-Comparisons of reflectance spectra of asteroids have revealed striking similarities between the aubrites and the main belt asteroid 44 Nysa (the largest E-class asteroid and the brightest asteroid known) and other E-class objects.
-A small near-Earth asteroid, 3103 Eger, which is the only known E-class NEA, is suspected of being the actual parent body of the aubrites.
+Comparisons of reflectance spectra of asteroids have revealed striking similarities between the aubrites and the main belt asteroid 44 Nysa (the largest E-type asteroid and the brightest asteroid known) and other E-type objects.
+A small near-Earth asteroid, 3103 Eger, which is the only known E-type NEA, is suspected of being the actual parent body of the aubrites.

 Related category• METEORS AND METEORITES

 Home • About • Copyright © The Worlds of David Darling • Encyclopedia of Alternative Energy • Contact